neuronets/trained-models/add_model_instructions.md

     ```python predict.py --model_checkpoint ./<org>/<model>/<version>/weights/<weights_file> --dataset ./<org>/<model>/<version>/example-data/<dataset_file> --conf_path ./<org>/<model>/<version>/config/<config_file> --output_dir .```

 ### 9. Acknowledge Recommendations
 - Select the checkbox to confirm that you have followed all the recommendations.

 ### 10. Final Steps
-- Before submitting the issue, auto-assign it to yourself.
+- Before submitting the issue ensure all your github urls point to files in the main/master branch.
 - Do not add any tags; our automated process will handle them.

 ## Step 3: Submit the Issue
 After submitting the issue, our bot will:
-- Automatically create a development branch with the issue number.
+- Automatically create a development branch with your issue number.
 - Generate a draft PR linked to the issue.
 - Test the model; if it fails, the issue will be tagged as "failed."
-- If you need to make changes, fix the issues, update URLs in the issue, and change the tag from "failed" to "Ready-to-test."
+- If you need to make changes, fix the issues, update URLs in the issue, and create a comment saying: "Ready-to-test."

 ## Step 4: Approval and Inclusion
 - If testing is successful, the issue will be tagged as "success."